hungsu/digital_garden/src/site/notes/Private/my favourite magazines.md

 [The Good Trade](https://www.thegoodtrade.com/) is extremely pretty and has some notable articles, like [How To Respond To Someone Who Is Grieving](https://www.thegoodtrade.com/features/how-to-respond-to-someone-who-is-grieving/)

-[Serve The Home](https://www.servethehome.com/) is a magazine for [[self hosting\|self hosting]].
+[Serve The Home](https://www.servethehome.com/) is a magazine for [[Private/self hosting\|self hosting]].
 I go here for networking hardware news.
 There are so many ads here that I sometimes consider installing an ad-blocker, even though [[Claims/Ad blocking makes the free internet worse\|Ad blocking makes the free internet worse]].

 [National Geographic](https://www.nationalgeographic.com/) is one of the most gorgeous magazines of all time.
 Photographers who work there shape the entire photography industry